 When it comes to reseraching a sleeping bag, it comes down to a balance of a few different things.
 The main components to look for are overall comfort, season rating, material size when packed.

-With thousands of sleeping bags available on the market it is no wonder that we sometimes get confused about which ones are the best.
-Our Sleeping Bag page will give you the lowdown on everything you need to know about choosing your ideal sleeping bag and once you have brushed up on your knowledge we have hand selected the best products for you to choose from.
+With thousands of sleeping bags available on the market it's no wonder that we sometimes get confused about which ones are the best.
+Our Sleeping Bag selection guide page will give you the lowdown on everything you need to know about choosing your ideal sleeping bag by giving you the filtering options that give you the criteria that you are looking for to drill down to your particular preference.

 Double sleeping bags allow you to snuggle up under the stars with that someone special and children’s sleeping bags are available for all ages and sizes for when you take the kids camping.
-When choosing your initial shape, consider how you like to sleep at home, are you someone that needs manoeuvrability because you toss and turn in your sleep?
-Or do you often wake up in the position you fell asleep in?
-If you need room to move a square sleeping bag is likely your best bet, if you are fine to be enclosed then a mummy sleeping bag is the one for you.
+When choosing your initial shape, compare sleeping in a tent, say, with how you like to sleep at home.

+Question 3. - If you need room to move then a square sleeping bag is likely your best bet, if you are fine to be enclosed then a mummy sleeping bag is the one for you.

 Warmth and Sleeping Bags

 This may seem like an odd question, but if you’re camping during the summer months or in a location where the temperature remains warm throughout the night, purchasing a warm sleeping bag can ruin your sleep.
 Here are some things to look out for:

 Most good quality sleeping bags are made with a specific season in mind.
 If you are camping during the winter, then make sure you’re purchasing a winter sleeping bag.
-If you’re planning your trips during the warmer summer months, then aim to purchase a summer sleeping bag.
+If you’re planning your trips during the warmer summer months, then aim to purchase a lighter build of summer sleeping bag.

 Lined Sleeping Bags.